Chapter 7: The Research Question

 If your theoretical framework predicts a direction or pattern, state it as a hypothesis.

-Example: “H1: Songs in minor keys will be rated as sadder than songs in major keys (Appraisal Theory).”
+Example: “H1: Songs in minor keys will be rated as sadder than songs in major keys (derived from appraisal theory; Scherer, 2004).”

 2. Previous research suggests a likely outcome